Government support for businesses – a summary

 Small-medium sized businesses

 - Coronavirus Business Interruption Loan Scheme (CBILS) – the British Business Bank’s CBILS facilitates business finance to small and medium sized businesses.
-Businesses with turnover up to £45m can borrow a maximum of £5m under the scheme, and businesses with turnover of between £45m and £500m can borrow up to £25m under the scheme.
+Businesses with turnover up to £45m can borrow a maximum of £5m under the scheme.
 This is aimed at businesses that are viable.
 SME businesses can access the first 12 months of that finance interest free.
 The borrower remains 100% liable for the debt.
 The scheme is open until 31 March 2021.
 See our guidance on CBILS here or read our Q&A article here.

 - Bounce Back Loan – This loan enables smaller businesses to access finance more quickly and helps businesses to borrow between £2,000 and up to 25% of their turnover.
 The maximum loan available is £50,000.
 The government guarantees 100% of the loan and there won’t be any fees or interest to pay for the first 12 months.
 After 12 months the interest rate will be 2.5% a year.
 The scheme is open to applications until March 2021.
 Read more about the Bounce Back Loan here or read our Q&A here.

 - Future Fund – will provide government loans to UK-based companies ranging from £125,000 to £5 million, subject to at least equal match funding from private investors.
 These convertible loans may be a suitable option for businesses that rely on equity investment and are unable to access the Coronavirus Business Interruption Loan Scheme.
 The scheme is open for applications until 31 January 2021.
 Read more here.

 - Coronavirus Large Business Interruption Loan Scheme (CLBILS) – financially supports large businesses, with an annual turnover of over £45 million.
 All viable businesses with turnover of more than £45 million per year can apply for up to £25 million of finance.
 Firms with a turnover of more than £250 million can apply for up to £50 million of finance.
 The scheme is open to applications until 31 March 2021.
 Read more here.